tylerlong/swagger-app/README.md

 - Find way to update title declaratively
 - Some fields are actually arrays.
 Refer to how we handle enums
     - consumes, produces, schemes
+- Move ant assets to local
+    - Let webpack bundle it